 6.3 Batteries & Battery Switches

-The DC electrical system on your boat is designed for 12 volt AGM marine batteries only.
-The engine batteries are mounted in the aft systems compartment and the house batteries are in the compartment below the helm seats.
+The DC electrical system on your boat is designed for 12 volt marine batteries only.
+The batteries are mounted in vented compartments below the helm seats or in the forward head storage compartment, depending on the options selected.